-[Daisen City, Akita Prefecture] What is the longest school song in Japan?
-Detailed explanation of the school song of Daisen City Omagari Junior High School
+The longest school song in Japan: A detailed explanation of the song of Daisen Municipal Omagari Junior High School [Akita Prefecture]

-The school song of Daisen City Omagari Junior High School was featured as ``Japan's longest school song'' on Nippon Television's popular program ``Monday to Night Fukashi,'' which aired on October 11, 2021, and became a hot topic on Twitter.
+The school song of Daisen City Omagari Junior High School was featured on the popular Nippon Television program "Monday Late Night" broadcast on October 11, 2021, as "the longest school song in Japan," and became a hot topic on Twitter

-In this article, we will explain in detail the school song of Daisen City Omagari Junior High School.
+This article provides a detailed explanation of the school song of Daisen City Omagari Junior High School

-What is the title and lyrics of Japan's longest school song
+What is the title and lyrics of the longest school song in Japan

-The title of the school song of Daisen City Omagari Junior High School, which is said to be the longest school song in Japan, is ``Live well, young people.''
-It was established in 1965, and was performed for the first time at a ceremony to coincide with the completion of the school building.
+The school song of Daisen City Omagari Junior High School, which is said to be the longest in Japan, is titled "Live Well, Young People."
+It was established in 1965 and was first performed at a ceremony to coincide with the completion of the school building

-This school song, written by Takashi Hongo and composed by Chotaro Sato, has the school motto "Live well" sprinkled throughout, and is very long with a full chorus of 10 minutes and 15 seconds, and is played with piano accompaniment.
+This school song, written by Takashi Hongo and composed by Chotaro Sato, is interspersed with the school motto "Live well," and is a very long song, lasting 10 minutes and 15 seconds in full chorus, performed with piano accompaniment

 lyrics